|

 Pioneer SX-1280, even though the rated power output is about the

-specs out a around 250w/ch RMS, but I have not confirmed this.
+specs out a around 250 w/ch RMS, but I have not yet confirmed this

-immortality arter being featured on the cover of Stereo Review's issue
+immortality after being featured on the cover of Stereo Review's issue

 covering the stunning rise of Monster Receivers in 1978.
 It's the second